Hi there music junkie! Welcome to my list of music genres.

 Accentuating the beats two and four, and replacing the steady eighth note with a swinging eighth note.

-A walking bass line with layered accents and syncopation complete what people recognise as the sound of swing.
+A walking bass line with layered accents and syncopation completes what people recognise as the sound of swing.

 Glenn Miller Band – ‘Strings of Pearls’